Behat/docs/quick_start.rst

 .. note::

     Behat uses PHP Attributes for step definitions, step transformations and hooks.
-It also supports doc-block annotations for compatibility with legacy code, but this syntax is deprecated - see the :doc:`annotations </user_guide/annotations>` documentation for details.
+    In Behat 4.0, we removed support for defining this with PHPDoc annotations.
+    You can automatically convert these to attributes - see :doc:`the 4.0 upgrade guide </releases/upgrading-to-4.0>`.

 ``#[Given('there is a(n) :arg1, which costs £:arg2')]`` above the method tells Behat
 that this particular method should be executed whenever Behat sees step that